-Peter Sherwin is a Fellow in the Built Environment Unit at Polar Research and Policy Initiative.
+Peter Sherwin is a Contributor in the Built Environment Unit at Polar Research and Policy Initiative.
 By background, he is a Civil Engineer working primarily with coastal and built environment infrastructure, the marine environment and specialisation in cold climate engineering.
 His interests range from sea ice modelling through its interaction with the built environment and climate, to the design and implementation of land-based and coastal infrastructure.

 Currently employed by Ramboll UK, Peter’s experience includes contribution to the delivery of UK and international port and harbour infrastructure, coastline roads, water and airport infrastructure.
 Other notable projects include contribution to the redevelopment of the Port of Dover’s Western Docks, and the upgrade of British Antarctic Survey assets to facilitate the UK’s polar research vessel, the RRS Sir David Attenborough.